jimblackler/fraction_decimal_graph/README.md

 ### [For a demo click here](http://jimblackler.github.io/fraction_decimal_graph/?d=56&b=10)

-I’ve written a web app that generate diagrams showing the sequence of digits when a fraction (such as ¼) is written in decimal form (0.25).
+I’ve written a web app that generates diagrams showing the sequence of digits when a fraction (such as ¼) is written in decimal form (0.25).
 One diagram can be used for every fraction (non-negative [proper fraction](https://en.wikipedia.org/wiki/Fraction_(mathematics)#Proper_and_improper_fractions)) with a particular value on the bottom (the denominator).
 My program feeds data into the [springy.js framework](http://getspringy.com/) which uses a [force-based layout](https://en.wikipedia.org/wiki/Force-directed_graph_drawing) to draws network diagrams of graphs.

 To see how to find the decimal form of 21 / 56, click on the [demo link](http://jimblackler.github.io/fraction_decimal_graph/?d=56&b=10).
 This diagram can be used to find the decimal form any non-negative proper fraction with 56 on the bottom.